Help Links:

 4) Once the kids are safely evacuated, check the cords to be sure they're plugged in, and try resetting the circuit breaker.
 On GFI circuits (outlets near water such as by pools or in bathrooms), the reset is on the outlet.
 All others will be in the circuit breaker panel.

 5) Be sure the air tube is securly and snuggly attached to the blower nozzle.
 If it is not, do NOT attempt to fix it yourself.
 Immediately call the rental company for instructions or to have a technician return to the site for maintenance.
-If the moonwalk has more than one air tube, repeat the process for each blower, or for air tubes not connected to a blower, be sure that the tube is cinched off with a strap.
+If the bounce house has more than one air tube, repeat the process for each blower, or for air tubes not connected to a blower, be sure that the tube is cinched off with a strap.
 If not, immediately call the rental company for instructions or to have a technician return to the site for maintenance.

 More information and videos coming soon!